tothlilikornelia/tothlilikornelia/README.md

 ---

 <div align="center">
-  <p><i>Currently based in Hungary and open to Data Analyst, Business Intelligence, and People Analytics opportunities within dynamic, multinational environments.</i></p>
+  <p><i>Currently based in Hungary with global experience in the UK and in Germany.
+Open to Data Analyst, Business Intelligence, and People Analytics opportunities.</i></p>
 </div>